 While reading in parallel two fairly important texts for my work: Deleuze’s talk “What is the Creative Act?” and Toni Negri’s collection of letters published in English as Art & Multitude I feel compelled to juxtapose them with the aim to work out resonances and productive dissonances.
 A general statement of Negri provides the fundament:

-In this paragraph Negri condenses the founding principles to establish art as a creative and political act of a multitude.
+“Art, as we have said, is labour, living labour, and therefore invention of singularity, of singular figures and objects, linguistic expression, invention of sings.
+There, in this first movement are lodged potenza of the subject in action, the subject’s capacity to deepen knowledge to the point of reinventing the world.
+But this expressive act only achieves beauty and the absolute when the signs and the language through which it expresses itself transform themselves into community, when they are embraced and contained within a common project.
+The beautiful in an invention of singularity which circulates and reveals itself as common in a multiplicity of subjects who participate in the construction of the world.
+The beautiful is not the act of imagining, but an imagination that has become action.
+Art, in this sense, is multitude” (xii)In this paragraph Negri condenses the founding principles to establish art as a creative and political act of a multitude.
 Three important blocks occur at this intersection: 1) The function of living labour as production,2) the potenza lodged in the expressive act of a subject in action, and 3) Beauty as expressive act through a community, i.e. art as expressive act of the multitude.
 The repeated critique on the concept of multitude is going to be sidelined in what follows, since the concept of the collective takes a more prominent role in my work on Simondon.
 Another difficult part that I am dealing with in another place is the role of the subject in relation to action or the expressive act.
 Even though it might seem like Negri and Deleuze conceive of a subject as the locus of creation in both texts that are discussed here, I deem their concept of the subject closer to Guattari’s notion of the production of subjectivity.
 Hence, subjectivity is a process of creation where acts become expressive but alsways already as a collective that assembles the subjective form of an event.
 Such a notion of the subjective form refers to Alfred North Whitehead for whom the subjective form is the expressive moment of an event before it perishes, it is concrescence.

 For Negri it is crucial to abandon a notion of the natural as separate from the human.
 What he calls abstraction defines the state of encounter with “nature” as always already artificially shaped by human presence.
 This general state is lodged in the overall transformation of labour from abstract to immaterial labour as bottom-line of his work with Michael Hardt.
 For Negri “living labour is nothing but immaterial production, whether it is intellectual or affective” (xiii).
 Enmeshed in workings of abstraction the subject and in particular the human subject cannot be accounted for as natural.